How to delete purgeable space on Mac

 1. Go to System Settings > General > Time Machine.

-2. Uncheck the box next to Back Up Automatically.
+2. Deselect the checkbox next to Back Up Automatically.

 So that's it, we've reached the end of the article.
 Hopefully, now you have a good understanding of what purgeable space means and how you can clear it out.